gridNA/scripton/readme.md

 - german-swedish
 - german-turkish

-To translate to differnt language do the followed:
+To translate to differnt language do the following:<br />

 Open `script.rb` and paste in line `23` version of tranlation you need instead of `german-english`